MyTooliT/ICOc/ReadMe.md

 - `AccY` specifies the acceleration in y direction, and
 - `AccZ` specifies the acceleration in z direction.

 In our example ICOc only measured the acceleration in the x direction.
 The measured acceleration values around `32578` and `32698` show you that the sensor was probably in a stationary position.
 This assumption is based on the fact that a value of 0 represents the maximum negative acceleration value and the maximum ADC value (usually 2¹⁶-1 for a 16 bit ADC) represents the maximum positive acceleration value.
-For a 16 bit ADC, an acceleration of 0 m/s is represented by an value of about (2¹⁶-1)/2 ≅ 32767.
+For a 16 bit ADC, an acceleration of 0 m/s is represented by an value of about 2¹⁶/2 = 2¹⁵ = 32768.
+The 16 bit ADC acceleration value for the gravitational acceleration on Earth (1·g) should be around:

+$$(1+100) · \frac{2^{16}}{200} ≅ 33096$$

+if we assume a ±100g sensor, which is close to the measured values (`32578` and `32698`).
+The smallest measured value `32578` should be roughly equivalent to $-0.6 · g$:

+$$32578 · \frac{2^{16}}{200} - 100 ≅ -0.58 · g$$

 The time stamp inside the CAN message (`TimeStamp`) together with the cyclically incrementing message counter (0-255) may be used to determine